 Q: What are the benefits of the settlement?

-A: The Baseline Assessment Program, which provides baseline neuropsychological and neurological examinations for eligible Retired NFL Football Players and additional medical testing, counseling, and/or treatment if they are diagnosed with moderate cognitive impairment during their baseline examinations (every qualified Retired NFL Football Player will be eligible to receive one free baseline assessment examination during the term of the Settlement Program); 2.
+A: The Baseline Assessment Program, which provides baseline neuropsychological and neurological examinations for eligible Retired NFL Football Players and additional medical testing, counseling, and/or treatment if they are diagnosed with moderate cognitive impairment during their baseline examinations; 2.
 Monetary Awards for diagnoses of Death with CTE before April 22, 2015 (the Final Approval Date), ALS, Parkinson’s Disease, Alzheimer’s Disease, Level 2 Neurocognitive Impairment (moderate Dementia) and Level 1.5 Neurocognitive Impairment (early Dementia) (click here to read more about the injury descriptions in Exhibit 1 to the Settlement Agreement) and Derivative Claimant Awards for people who assert a right to recover based on their relationships with Players who receive Qualifying Diagnoses.
 All valid claims under the Settlement, without limitation, will be paid in full throughout the 65-year life of the Settlement Program; and 3.
 Education programs promoting safety and injury prevention with respect to football players, including safety-related initiatives in youth football, the education of Retired NFL Football Players regarding the NFL’s medical and disability programs and other educational programs and initiatives.

 Class members who submit a claim that is not approved or are offered a settlement that they consider not to be full compensation for their injuries can file an appeal of the proposed settlement.
 In this case, it would be beneficial to consult with an attorney who has experience with the claim submission process and class action litigation.
-Our attorneys will fight to help you get the maximum award to which you are entitled.
-We will help you navigate the settlement process while ensuring you are receiving the medical and legal help you deserve.
+Our attorneys will help you with the settlement process and ensure you are receiving the medical and legal help you deserve.
 Reach out to us today for assistance by contacting one of our attorneys at (305)-300-3000.